google-ai-edge/ai-edge-torch/ai_edge_torch/generative/examples/smalvlm/Readme.md

 ```

 # Verify model
-You can also run verify scripts, before converting model to tflite, to check reauthored model
+You can verify scripts to check reauthored model

 ```bash
 python verify.py